 Central sensitization is where there is an increase in the excitability of neurons within the CNS (brain and spinal cord), so that normal inputs from the PNS begin to produce abnormal responses.

-Low-threshold sensory fibers activated by very light touch of the skin activate neurons in the spinal cord that normally only respond to noxious, or more severe, stimuli.
+When this occurs, low-threshold sensory fibers activated by very light touch of the skin activate neurons in the spinal cord that normally only respond to noxious, or more severe, stimuli.
 As a result, things that would normally produce a harmless sensation now produce significant pain.
 These triggers can be any type of sensory input, including touch, taste, sound, sight, and smell.

 - Oxygen (most commonly used acutely in cluster headache)